Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Results

-We used a version of the CMC~code~\cite{Local} to simulate the results of Fig.~(\ref{fig:fig1}).
-The SSFM in transverse momentum space of the pure critical system attains very large values for $M^2 \gg 1$ \cite{Antoniou2006}.
-In order to reduce them one has to contaminate the critical system with uncorrelated random tracks.
-To achieve the level of values observed in Fig.~(\ref{fig:fig1}) the random component has to dominate.
+We used a proton generating modification of the CMC code~\cite{Antoniou2006,Local} to simulate our experimental results (see Fig.~\ref{fig:F2MCMC}) for the ``Si" + Si system employing a stochastic process generating a random fractal with dimension\footnote{The dimension $d_F$ refers to the geometry in transverse momentum space, denoted in \cite{Antoniou2006} by $\tilde{d}_F$.
+There is a corresponding fractal in transverse configuration space.
+The two fractal sets are related by a Fourier transform.} $d_F=\frac{1}{3}$, leading to an intermittency index of $\phi_2 = \frac{5}{6}$, which is exactly the value expected for the critical system according to Eq.(\ref{eq:fdim}).
+The SSFM in transverse momentum space of the pure critical system attains very large values for $M^2 \gg 1$ as shown in Fig.~\ref{fig:F2MCMC}~b.
+In order to reduce them to the level of values observed in Fig.~\ref{fig:F2M} one has to contaminate the critical system with a dominant random component.
 In practice we replaced tracks of the critical ensemble by random tracks with probability $\lambda$.
+We illustrate this procedure in Fig.~\ref{fig:F2MCMC}.
 The random tracks were selected to respect the transverse momentum distribution of the ``Si"+Si data.
-A result of the attempted simulation of the ``Si"+Si system is shown with by open triangles in Fig.~(\ref{fig:fig2})a.
-For comparison we also plotted the SSFM of the corresponding data (filled circles).
-The fraction of random protons required in the simulation turned out to be $\lambda=0.989~$ which is very close to one.
-Actually this $\lambda$ value coincides with the asymptotic one ($M^2 \gg 1$) appearing in Eq.~(\ref{eq:correlator}).
+The result of the simulation is shown by filled triangles in Fig.~\ref{fig:F2MCMC}a.
+For comparison we also plotted the SSFM of the corresponding data (filled circles, data points from Fig.~\ref{fig:F2M}~b).
+The fraction of random protons required by the data in the simulation turned out to be $\lambda=0.99~$ which is very close to one.
+Actually this $\lambda$ value coincides with the asymptotic value ($M^2 \gg 1$) appearing in Eq.~(\ref{eq:correlator}).
 Thus for the considered system the background contribution can be well simulated by mixed events justifying the use of Eq.~(\ref{eq:estimator}) to estimate the corresponding correlator.
-This is clearly illustrated in Fig.~(\ref{fig:fig2})b where we plot in log-log scale the SSFM of the pure critical system (filled triangles) together with the estimator of the correlator $\Delta F_2^{(e)}(M)$ (open triangles) determined by applying Eq.~(\ref{eq:estimator}) to the contaminated CMC data.
-It is obvious that, although the two quantities differ by orders of magnitude, the exponent of the underlying power-law is the same allowing the determination of the intermittency index $\phi_{2,cr}$ through the experimentally accessible $\Delta F_2^{(e)}(M)$.
-For comparison we include in Fig.~(\ref{fig:fig2})b the estimated correlator $\Delta F_2^{(e)}(M)$ for the ``Si"+Si system (filled circles) shown also in Fig.~(\ref{fig:fig3})b.
+This is clearly illustrated in Fig.~\ref{fig:F2MCMC}b where we plot in log-log scale the SSFM of the pure critical system (open triangles) together with the estimator of the correlator $\Delta F_2^{(e)}(M)$ (filled triangles) determined by applying Eq.~(\ref{eq:estimator}) to the contaminated CMC data.
+It is evident that, although the two quantities differ by orders of magnitude, the exponent of the underlying power-law is the same, allowing the determination of the intermittency index $\phi_{2,cr}$ through the experimentally accessible $\Delta F_2^{(e)}(M)$.
+For comparison we include in Fig.~\ref{fig:F2MCMC}b also the estimated correlator $\Delta F_2^{(e)}(M)$ for the ``Si"+Si system (filled circles).
 Good agreement with the result of the contaminated CMC is observed also at the level of correlators.
-Note that although the exact value of $\lambda$ may vary between the analysed systems, the property of being very close to one will be generally valid since it is mainly determined by the order of magnitude of the SSFM values of the data for large $M^2$.
-According to the discussion in Section~\ref{sect2} the large value of $\lambda$ implies that the freeze out states of ``Si" and Pb lie at some distance from the CP within the critical region.
-As we approach further the CP by changing the energy and the size of the colliding ions, we expect a rapid decrease of $\lambda$.
-However, rescattering after hadronization may reduce the fluctuations at freeze out and prevent us from observing the limit $\lambda \to 0$ in experimental data.
+Note that the property of $\lambda$ being very close to one is robust, being determined by the order of magnitude of the SSFM values of the data for large $M^2$.
+According to the discussion in Section~\ref{sect2}, one possible scenario for the large background is that the freeze-out state of ``Si" lies at some distance from the CP within the critical region.
+In this case, if one succeeded in further approaching the CP by changing the energy and the size of the colliding ions, one would expect a rapid decrease of $\lambda$.
+However, hadronization and subsequent rescattering may mask this effect in experimental data.